Learning What All Those Letters Mean

 BLD - Brake Limited Differential

-This system controls wheel spin across the driven axle.
-Again if there is a wheel spinning faster then its partner, the brake will apply.
+This system controls wheel spin across driven axles by applying brakes to spinning wheels, redirecting power to wheels with better traction.
 This will give more power to the wheel not spinning.
 This feature remains active even when you turn off the Traction Control System and the Electronic Stability Control system.

 BAS - Brake Assist System